Sewage Free soils

 Soil Health

-Around 60% of Scotland’s treated sewage sludge is applied to agricultural soils.
+Around 87% of the UK’s treated sewage sludge is applied to agricultural soils.
 The sludge contains harmful plastic and chemical contaminants damaging our soils.
 Our agricultural soils are a finite resource, essential in climate regulation and a biodiverse habitat in their own right – one quarter of the world’s biodiversity is found in soils.
 The health of these soils is vital, so their protection from harmful contaminants is crucial.

 THE PROBLEM